initstring/uptux/README.md

     - Unix socket files that are writeable (sneaky APIs)
 - Writable D-Bus paths
 - Overly permissive D-Bus service settings
+- HTTP APIs running as root and responding on file-bound unix domain sockets

 These checks are based on things I encounter during my own research, and this tool is certainly not inclusive of everything you should be looking at.
 Don't